mpanighetti/dnd5e-spells/7th-level/tune-of-ages.md

 - **Components:** V, S, M (a magic item or a willing creature from the destination time period; a musical instrument worth at least 1 gp)
 - **Duration:** Instantaneous

-You and up to eight willing creatures within range are removed from your current time period and appear in the same physical location in another time period you specify.
+You and up to eight willing creatures within range are removed from your current time period and appear in the same physical location in another time period you choose.

-To cast this spell, you must either currently be holding a magic item or include a willing creature who exists in the time period you wish to reach in the spell's range, and you must be aware of the time period within one year of accuracy.
+The selected time period must at least specify the destination year, but can be more specific if desired.
+Additionally, the magic item or willing creature specified in the spell's material components must have existed in the time period you specify and must accompany you in the time travel.
+If any of these conditions are not met, the spell fails.

 ---